matsaleh13/allok8or/doc/dev-log.md

 - Had weirdness with my development hard drive after a Windows update.
 Drive totally not recognized.
 Took a few reboots, but after that, everything seemed fine again.
 Ran diags and repairs, nothing broken, nothing lost.
 Still thank God I had backups and GitHub! :)
 - Committed the above tests from 2018-12-09.
+- Fleshed out the rest of the tests for the `AllocationStatsCsvReporter` implementation class.